Last updated December 19 2022 by Matt Felix

 The retail industry is evolving at a tremendous speed.
 Consumers are shopping differently.
-The difference between online and offline is more blurred, and more retailers are looking to data to fuel their retail strategy, helping to understand consumer behavior.
+The difference between online and offline is more blurred, and more retailers are looking for an edge in their retail strategies, as well as help understanding consumer behavior.
+Big data in retail is becoming more and more prominent.

 Retail data analytics is taking over.
 The brands that are focused on accessible retail data are delivering increased value to their customers.